Hello, friends! Is Calvary Chapel a Cult? What do you think?

 In this article, I will provide many links for you and proof.
 I welcome you and encourage you to do your own digging and research.
 The truth doesn’t mind being examined (it’s error that dodges, ducks, dips, dives and dodges).
 We should never take anything, including CC, at face value.
 That’s how we get duped.

 Is Calvary Chapel a Cult?
 Years ago, I had the opportunity to have a short dialogue with author and renowned cult expert/consultant and intervention specialist Rick Alan Ross.
-He is well respected in the counter-cult field, and I have run my research by him.
+He is well respected in the counter-cult field, and I have run some of my own research by him.
 Ross explained his professional opinion to me.
 He confirmed my own view with his explanation:

 CC has a history of complaints concerning cult-like behavior.